bcgov/aps-infra-platform/documentation/how-to/self-issue-credentials.md

 | `client-jwt`           | `clientGenCertificate: true` **or** supply `clientCertificate`                     |
 | `client-jwt-jwks-url`  | `jwksUrl` **or** `clientCertificate`                                               |

-Optional fields such as `defaultClientScopes`, `defaultOptionalScopes`, `roles`, and `plugins` may also apply depending on the Product Environment and Authorization Profile.
+Optional fields such as `defaultClientScopes`, `roles`, and `plugins` may also apply.
+The `plugins` control can apply Consumer-specific plugins, including [rate limiting](/reference/plugins/rate-limiting.md), to a Gateway Service or route in the Product Environment.

 ## Important behaviors

-- **Reuse Applications across Environments** by passing `application.appId` from a prior issue response.
-The Consumer `clientId` is typically `{environmentAppId}-{applicationAppId}`.
 - **Duplicate issue** for the same Application and Environment fails.
 - Optional **labels** appear on and can be used to filter the Portal **Consumers** page.
-- Ownerless Applications created by the issuer are **excluded from My Access**.
+- Ownerless Applications created by the issuer are **excluded from My Access**, but can be viewed on the **Consumers** page.
 - Regenerate rotates secrets/keys in place; the `clientId` does not change.
 - Empty or null response fields are stripped from API responses.